+Graph Neural Networks (GNNs)

-- We use a Relational Graph Convolutional Neural Network (RGCN); - We perform message passing between the nodes of our representations, so that information can be passed between the local constituents; - After several message passing rounds, we obtain numerical vectors corresponding to each variable node in the two programs;
+- We perform message passing between the nodes of our representations; - We obtain vectors corresponding to each variable node in each program;

+Graph Neural Networks (GNNs)

-- We use a Relational Graph Convolutional Neural Network (RGCN); - We perform message passing between the nodes of our representations, so that information can be passed between the local constituents; - After several message passing rounds, we obtain numerical vectors corresponding to each variable node in the two programs; - We compute scalar products between each possible combination of variable nodes in the two programs, followed by a softmax function.
+- We perform message passing between the nodes of our representations; - We obtain vectors corresponding to each variable node in each program; - We compute scalar products between each possible combination of variable nodes in the two programs, followed by a softmax function.

-We use C-Pack-IPAs [Orvalho et al., 2022], a set of 10 introductory programming assignments, comprising 486 faulty programs;
+We use C-Pack-IPAs [Orvalho et al., 2024], a set of 10 introductory programming assignments, comprising 486 faulty programs;

-- We use C-Pack-IPAs [Orvalho et al., 2022], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs:
+- We use C-Pack-IPAs [Orvalho et al., 2024], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs:

-- We use C-Pack-IPAs [Orvalho et al., 2022], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs: - MULTIPAS can perform six syntactic program mutations;
+- We use C-PACK-IPAs [Orvalho et al., 2024], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs: - MULTIPAS can perform six syntactic program mutations;

-- We use C-Pack-IPAs [Orvalho et al., 2022], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs: - MULTIPAS can perform six syntactic program mutations; - MULTIPAs can introduce three kinds of bugs: wrong comparison operator (WCO), variable misuse (VM), and missing expression (ME).
+- We use C-Pack-IPAs [Orvalho et al., 2024], a set of 10 introductory programming assignments, comprising 486 faulty programs; - Since we need to know the real variable mappings between programs to evaluate our representation, we used MultIPAs [Orvalho et al., 2022] to generate a dataset of pairs of correct/incorrect programs: - MULTIPAs can perform six syntactic program mutations; - MULTIPAs can introduce three kinds of bugs: wrong comparison operator (WCO), variable misuse (VM), and missing expression (ME).